When UK SMEs Should Upgrade from DIY to Professional Website Design

 DIY website builders democratised web presence for small businesses beautifully.
 They are not inferior tools — they are simply suited to specific stages of business growth.

 The upgrade decision isn’t about DIY being “bad.”
 It’s about recognising when platform limitations prevent capturing revenue your business could otherwise generate.
-According to business strategists, if your DIY website supports current business effectively, generates adequate enquiries, and doesn’t frustrate you weekly, upgrading would waste money better invested elsewhere.
+If your DIY website supports current business effectively, generates adequate enquiries, and doesn’t frustrate you weekly, upgrading would waste money better invested elsewhere.

 However, if you’re earning six figures annually, converting poorly despite traffic, spending hours fighting platform constraints, or requiring functionality DIY platforms can’t deliver, professional development represents strategic investment with calculable return rather than discretionary expense.